cppshizoidS/Lab-Nstu/README.md

 # Lab-Nstu
-This is my lab works in nstu (2 semestr)
+This is my lab works in nstu
+Folder Second Semester contains programming labs